 The vaccination must be complete; in other words it must include the number doses as per FOPH Recommendations

 Is Covid-19 PCR or Rapid Antigen testing available while on campus?

 Yes, it is possible to get tested in case of concern or if any symptoms are being displayed (there may be a cost incurred).
 For further details, please refer to the student counselor.

 PCR and Rapid Antigen testing is carried out by a doctor, medical or testing center, with results available within 24 hours.

 In case of symptoms, students awaiting PCR or Rapid Antigen test results must self-isolate.

 What if I have more questions?
 Where should I go for answers?

-Contact your student counselor, the front desk or any other staff member on campus if you have any concerns or require support.
-In addition, we have a dedicated email address per school for any questions linked to the coronavirus pandemic:
+Contact your Student Counselor, Front Desk or any other staff member on campus if you have any concerns or require support.
+In addition, we have a dedicated email address by school for any questions linked to the coronavirus pandemic: email@example.com